Favorite Links of Doron Zeilberger

 Noam Zeilberger, my brilliant nephew.

-Last, but not least, read the poems , and the stories The Haunted House , and The Computer Revolution , of my youngest daughter, Hadas Zeilberger (b.
+Last, but not least, read the poems , the stories The Haunted House , and The Computer Revolution , and more recently (Aug.
+1, 2009) the Dvar Torah of my youngest daughter, Hadas Zeilberger (b.
 Dec.
-19, 1990) as well as the poems of my middle daughter (b.
-May 20, 1986) Tamar Zeilberger .
+19, 1990).

-My beloved wife Jane D. Legrange does not have a homepage, but you should look up her lecture in the famous Lucent Bell Labs's World of Science Lecture Series, and patents.
+My beloved wife Jane D. Legrange does not have a homepage, but look at her patents.

-She is currently (2006) a member of the Board of Directors of the Jewish Center of Princeton.
+She was (2006-2009) a member of the Board of Directors of the Jewish Center of Princeton.
 On Aug.
 9, 2008, she gave a great ד ב ר ת ו ר ה (Dvar Torah), at the Jewish Center of Princeton, NJ.
+About two years later, she gave another Dvar Torah, at least as good, and she really surpassed herself, by giving, on Aug.
+3, 2013, yet another Dvar Torah.

 Added July 29, 2003: Go and Explore Princeton's geniuses, by following Hadas Zeilberger's Walking Tour through Princeton's geniuses.